kiehozero/data-representation-assignment/README.md

 There are also differences between column names in different tables, and some players taken from the active player list who do not show up in the player stats engine when their ID code is showing up.
 Included in the reference section are some discussions and ad-hoc documentation that third-party users noticed themselves, some of these discussions were of enormous use in getting this project off the ground, as the NHL have yet to release officialy documentation.

-## Proposed Improvements and Bugfixess
+## Proposed Improvements and Bugfixes

 At present the addAllPlayers function is run on an ad-hoc basis.
 An improvement here would be to implement a delete-and-insert process to perioducally recreate the table with the latest available players.
 If the script at present is run, it will simply add the same values, while deleting all records and starting again creates a new set of primary keys.
 At present, no records are updated from the API once they are added to the database for this project, so as the season progresses the likelihood of a user winning games will decrease, so a call to the API to replace stored players would become crucial.